GoekeLab/sg-nex-data/docs/SG-NEx_Bambu_tutorial.md

 ### **Prepare Data for Bambu**

 All required data are now stored in the `bambu_tutorial` folder of the current working directory.
-Next, we prepare the data to run bambu.
+Next, we prepare the data to run Bambu.

 ``` bash
 R